sudarsun/DA5401-2024/README.md

 ## Prerequisites
 * DA5400 or any other equivalent courses on Machine Learning and/or Pattern Recognition
 * Fluency in Python programming
-* Ability to use third-party libraries such as sklearn, numpy, pandas
+* Ability to use third-party libraries such as Sklearn, NumPy, Pandas

 ## The Process
 * We will meet every week.